Why Book with Us

 If your property follows these criteria and therefore qualifies as a Furnished Holiday Let, then you will be liable to pay business rate property tax rather than council tax.

-Expenses claimed must be against commercial use only so if you, your family or friends use your property, your expense will be partly considered as “private use”, which means that you will need to calculate what percentage of the expense is commercial.
+Expenses claimed must be against commercial use only so if you, your family or friends use your property, your expense will be partly considered as “private use”; you will need to calculate what percentage of the expense is commercial.
 For example, if you use the property privately for 3 months of the year, 75% of your expenses will be considered commercial.

-Expenses must not be capital, for example, one-off payments for the purchase or construction of the property, or for its fixtures (capital allowances could cover these expenses).
+Expenses must not be capital payments for the purchase or construction of the property, or for its fixtures (capital allowances could cover these expenses).
 Here are some examples of allowable expenses:

 Buying a holiday let property is an exciting investment but, as a new property owner, as well as thinking about colour palettes and interior styling, it is also essential that you are up to speed with all of the necessary Insurance...

-The UK staycation market has boomed over the last few years, with polls showing 80% of people planned a break in the UK last year.
-An increasing number of investors […]
+The UK staycation market has boomed over the last few years, with tourism data showing 57 million domestic overnight trips were taken in the UK in 2023.
+With the average […]

-Making the decision to let your holiday home can be daunting but rest assured we’re close by with guidance, ideas, and suggestions along the way ensuring you’ll always remain on track.
+Making the decision to let your holiday home can be daunting but rest assured we’re close by with guidance, ideas, and suggestions along the way.
+Our advice and experience can ensure you’ll always remain on track.

-Holiday at Home is the booking agent for a unique collection of luxury holiday properties.
-If you are considering becoming a new holiday home owner or need any assistance, then please do not hesitate to contact our friendly team.
+Holiday at Home is a holiday letting managing agent for a unique collection of luxury holiday properties in Yorkshire.
+If you are considering becoming a new holiday home owner or need any assistance, contact our friendly team.

 01748 850333